 To create a shortcut for a custom configuration:

-Click the Browse button and locate Cantabile.exe in one of the following locations:
+Click the Browse button and locate the appropriate version of Cantabile.exe in one of the following locations:

 - C:\Program Files\Topten Software\Cantabile 3\Cantabile.exe